Promoting prevention, detection and treatment

 HIV is very treatable but only if you know you have it.

-The Maluk Timor HIV Team supports the Ministry of Health to run a high-quality HIV care program from a dedicated HIV centre in Dili.
+Maluk Timor supports the Ministry of Health to run a high-quality, welcoming HIV care program from a dedicated HIV centre in Dili.
 Our aim is to reduce new HIV infections and maximise quality of life for people living with HIV.

 People living with HIV in Timor-Leste commonly face stigma and discrimination, even in healthcare settings.

 In our HIV program we always put stigma-free care as our top priority.

 What are we doing?

 The HIV Centre